 Figure 2.
 Static parameter modification.

-Model parameters can vary during a simulation with the module ParamEvolClass().
+Model parameters can vary during a simulation with the class ParamEvolClass().
 For each group of parameter variation, a class should be created (e.g. myParamEvol = ParamEvolClass()) and appended to the list of parameter evolutions as List_ParamEvol.append(myParamEvol).